home-assistant/home-assistant.io/source/_integrations/wiser.markdown

 Use the service `wiser.get_schedule`

 This will require you to provide the entity ID of the wiser device and a file to copy this schedule to.
-It is recommended to create a directory in your config directory to store these.
+It is recommended to create a directory in your `config` directory to store these.

-Note : If you are running HA within a docker container then the directory will be absolute to the container, if you have mapped the config directory to a local directory then all is good but the directory name given to the service must be a docker container address.
+Note : If you are running HA within a Docker container then the directory will be absolute to the container, if you have mapped the `config` directory to a local directory then all is good but the directory name given to the service must be a Docker container address.

 E.g. if you specify the filename as `/config/schedule.yaml`then `get_schedule` writes the file into the directory within the container.
-Providing you have mapped the config directory (using the -v or volumes: in docker-compose) then you can read this from a host directory (e.g. /home/haconfig.
+Providing you have mapped the `config` directory (using the -v or volumes: in `docker-compose`) then you can read this from a host directory (e.g. `/home/haconfig`.

 ### Setting a Schedule